 All faculty and postdoctoral trainees are encouraged to attend these seminars.
 Faculty and postdocs have the opportunity to interact with visiting scientists during pre-seminar receptions or during meals.
 They may also request individual time with the visiting scientist.

-Faculty Work in Progress
+Laboratory Work in Progress

 Scientists involved in the NORC participate in the centers mentoring program for junior faculty.
 Professors and Associate Professors at Pennington Biomedical serve as mentors for Instructors and Assistant Professors.
 Junior faculty members identify a primary mentor and at least two other committee members that are approved by the Associate Executive Director in their research area (basic, clinical or population/public health research).
 Informal mentee/mentor interactions and at least two formal committee meetings per year help ensure junior faculty members have guidance from senior faculty along their path to promotion and tenure.
 Mentoring activities are reported in the annual faculty review.